igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

+* Update level of dragon too when defeated on fight end (or rather on new fight start?) (and relocate on map)
+* Walking left/right on overground does weird jumps?
-* When vacating building/shop as effect passes, close active screens before showing dialog
+* When vacating building/shop as effect timeout is exceeded, close active screens before showing dialog
 * Animate player position on map (pulsating circle)
 * Waypoint path finder should not go over exits when calculating path inside building (exists are only valid as destination tile)
 * Ensure that on game create the player can find a path to a building and a shop